 Presentation of the Eaton Freeman Award is at the annual meeting/luncheon of the Western Massachusetts EMS Committee.
 This occurs on the second Thursday in April each year.

-Deadline for nomination submissions: First Thursday in March by 0830 to allow for review by Executive Committee) Nominations received or time-stamped after this deadline cannot be considered.
+Deadline for nomination submissions: First Thursday in March by 0830 to allow for review by Awards Committee and Executive Committee) Nominations received or time-stamped after this deadline cannot be considered.

 There is no official nomination form for the Freeman Award.
-Please submit a letter detailing why this person should receive the award.
+Please submit a letter detailing why this person should receive the award, based on the listed criteria.
 Solicit supporting letters from others who feel the same.

 Linda J. Moriarty Lifetime Achievement Award